maxwell-tomsick/dire-deal/source/README.md

 Parasite: 1 Response to shuffle itself into the next deck, for 1 of each resource.
 Sells for nothing.
 When the next deck is shuffled, if this item is in it, a random response to a random card in the next deck will be free.

+Items will show up in the game as the "Incapacitated" card, which is a placeholder asset.

 SLIME FIGHT:

 The second fight of the game features our brand-new Slime enemy.
 This enemy feautres 1 special card: Poison Gas.
 This card cannot be sold, and each of it's responses shuffle itself into the next deck, as well as remove a card from either the current or next deck.
 Happy hunting!